Macrometacorp/docs/docs/search/queries/scoring-functions.md

   RETURN movie
 ```

-Sorting by more than one score is allowed.
-You may also sort by a mix of scores and attributes from multiple views as well as collections:
+You can sort by a mix of scores and attributes from multiple search views and collections:

 ```js
 FOR a IN viewA